ychulovskyy/wix-ui/docs/contribution-guide.md

 By providing a single method which causes a chain of actions, rather than separate `open()` and `clickIdx()` methods, we reduce development efforts when testing applications that contain the component.

-the component tests must provide full test coverage for the component driver as well.
+the component tests must provide full test coverage for the component driver.

 ### Component meta.ts

 Component meta files add metadata to the component. this metadata is consumed by various tools from the auto-tools repo.

+this allows us to run some sanity tests for all components, create a documentation site and create a good dev environment.

 the meta file should provide prop simulations for the component.